Heresta/OCR17plus/README.md

-# OCR17+ - Additional data for informatione extraction of old French prints
+# OCR17+ - Additional data for information extraction of old French prints

 Data for layout analysis and HTR.